MicrosoftDocs/power-platform/power-platform/alm/custom-host-pipelines.md

 Pipeline security is managed within the host environment by assigning security roles.
 Additionally, users must currently have access to all environments associated with a pipeline in order to create or run the pipeline.

-When you installed the Power Platform pipelines application, two security roles were added:
+When you install the Power Platform pipelines application, two security roles are added:

 - **Deployment Pipeline User**: Has privileges to run pipelines that have been shared with them.
 - **Deployment Pipeline Administrator**: Has full control over all pipeline configuration, without needing system administrator security role membership.

 ## Share pipelines with makers

 The **Deployment Pipeline User** security role grants access to run one or more pipelines.
 It doesn't grant access to create, edit, or delete pipelines.
-Users with the Deployment Pipeline User security role won't see the host environment within the environment picker in Power Apps or Power Automate, or otherwise need to be aware of it.
+Users with the Deployment Pipeline User security role can't view the host environment within the environment picker in Power Apps or Power Automate, or otherwise need to be aware of it.

 To share pipelines: